MEET THE TEAM

 Denise is another recruit from amongst the parents of our longstanding members and her son is a regular attendee at Sunday sessions.
 Her background in education support is an asset to the club.

-Charity Administrator and Level 1 coach: Donna Hollamby
+Charity Administrator & Level 1 coach: Donna Hollamby

-My son (autism) and nephew (aspergers) both joined TIggers in 2006 and I helped with spotting.
-As a qualified horse riding instructor who taught both able bodied and with Riding for the Disabled groups I soon learned to do some trampoline coaching too.
+My son and nephew both joined TIggers in 2006 and I helped with spotting.
+I had previously worked as a disability riding instructor so I was persuaded to do some trampoline coaching.
 I joined the committee and have helped in various roles over the years.
-I have taken courses in trampoline coaching, first aid, safeguarding, coaching disability, equity, communication, and more.
-However, most of my experience comes from bringing up a child with autism to adulthood.
+I have taken courses in trampoline coaching, first aid, safeguarding, coaching disability, equity and more.
+Most of my experience comes from bringing up a child with autism to adulthood.
 We have been through diagnosis, speech and occupational therapy, statementing, mainstream school integration, DLA forms, the fight for support services, and many more things far too grim to want to remember, including 12 years with almost no sleep.....

 I.T.
 Adviser: Samuel Pinder